mambu-gmbh/Mambu-APIs-Java/README.md

 To use the Mambu apis, just include the following two jars in your build path (available under /jars)

-* Mambu-APIs-Java-1.10-SNAPSHOT-jar-with-dependencies.jar
+* Mambu-APIs-Java-1.13-SNAPSHOT-jar-with-dependencies.jar
-* mambu-models-v1.10.jar
+* mambu-models-v1.13.jar

-Then use the factory to create the service and access the methods:

-	MambuAPIService mambu = MambuAPIFactory.crateService("username", "password", "mydomain.mambu.com");
-	Client client = mambu.getClient("abc123");
-	System.out.println(client.getLastName());
+There is a list of services which are provided through a factory.
+The list will be updated constantly and currently contains:

+- AccountingService
+- ClientService
+- IntelligenceService
+- LoanService
+- OrganizationService
+- RepaymentsService
+- SavingsService

+To use the factory, some date must be provided in order to set it up:

+	MambuAPIFactory.setUp("mydomain.mambu.com", "username", "password");

+After this step, each service can be taken through a simple call like:

+		ClientService clientService = MambuAPIFactory.getClientService();

-See Launch.java for a few more examples of using the library
+See the classes from demo package for a few more examples of using the library

 Or check out the javadocs here: http://mambu-gmbh.github.com/Mambu-APIs-Java/